This site presents information about the life, times, and career of Ernie Buehl.

 There are some advantages for understanding aviation history through looking at the life of Ernie Buehl.
 First among these is that it drives us to examine sources that document the early history of aviation at the time of the events.
 So much history that is found on the internet is little more than one site copying what was said in another site, often resulting in a gradual loss of detail, vigor, and even accuracy.
 By opening the story, discussing the events and personalities involved in the events he touched, we are finding a much richer, more intimate and probably more accurate, story of aviation history than we find in many contemporary sources we have seen.

 A second advantage is that Ernie’s story also touches the stories of a few others whose contribution to aviation is largely lost.
 Google “John M. Larsen” for instance, or look for his name in Wikipedia and you will not find much.
-Yet Larsen was an aviator of international reputation and one of the more influential figures in promoting US aviation during the period just after World War I. He is someone who deserves much fuller biographical treatment.
+Yet Larsen was an aviator of international reputation and as much as he turned out to be a scoundrel, he was one of the more influential figures in promoting US aviation during the period just after World War I. He is someone who deserves much fuller biographical treatment.